TianxingWu/OpenVHead/README_RAW.md

 - **In the dynamic system part:** While keep the system as smooth as you can, **force** the "position", that is, the measure, **to be zero** when the original measure is lower than a pre-set threshold.
 - **In the blend shape part:** Use the same threshold as the upper bound for 100 weight (eye fully closed).

-The following figure demonstrates the difference of the system response without and with this trick.
-T1, T2 and T3 are the eye-closed duration of the original response, while T is eye-closed duration of the new response.
+The following figure demonstrates the difference of the system response without and with this trick. $T_1$, $T_2$ and $T_3$ are the eye-closed duration of the original response, while $T$ is eye-closed duration of the new response.

 <p align="center">
     <img src="./Figures/response_withdeadzone.jpg">